-First, run set_df_path.vbs and point the dialog that pops up at your DF folder that you want to use for development.
 Next, run one of the scripts with generate prefix.
 These create the MSVC solution file(s):

-- all will create a solution with everything enabled (and the kitchen sink). - gui will pop up the cmake gui and let you pick and choose what to build.
+- all will create a solution with everything enabled (and the kitchen sink). - gui will pop up the CMake GUI and let you choose what to build.
 This is probably what you want most of the time.
 Set the options you are interested in, then hit configure, then generate.
-More options can appear after the configure step.

-• minimal will create a minimal solution with just the bare necessities - the main library and standard plugins.
+More options can appear after the configure step. - minimal will create a minimal solution with just the bare necessities the main library and standard plugins. - release will create a solution with everything that should be included in release builds of DFHack.
+Note that this includes documentation, which requires Python.